ubc/docker-canvas/README.md

     name: docker_canvas_bridge
 ```

-To include the network in another project you just need to add the network (in additional to the default network) and then you can use the alias `docker_canvas_app` to connect to the canvas app.
+To include the network in another project you just need to add the network (in additional to the default network) and then you can use the alias `docker_canvas_app:8900` to connect to the canvas app.
 For example in another project do:

 ```
 version: '3.8'